datacommonsorg/import/docs/usage.md

 Optionally, schema file(s) may also be passed.
 This is required to resolve references to newly introduced schema nodes.

-Similar to using lint mode above, if you are importing a dataset where non-numerical StatVar Observations expected (for example, statType is measurementResult and therefore the SVObs values are references), set `--allow-non-numeric-obs-values=true` in the command line invocation.
+Similar to when using `lint` mode above, if you are importing a dataset where non-numerical StatVar Observations expected (for example, statType is measurementResult and therefore the SVObs values are references), set `--allow-non-numeric-obs-values=true` in the command line invocation.

 For example, we can use `genmcf` to perform validations, and generate instance MCF from test files about COVID-19 cases in India.